 2019 – Completion of temporary plant; distribution pipes in Ontario; completion of Quebec loop

-2020 – Start of permanent plant construction
+2020 – Start of permanent plant and Kruger pipe-network construction

 2021 – Fully operational zero-carbon district energy system